WellSouth GPCME Professional Development Grant

 -

-Applicants must be vocationally registered GPs participating in the RNZCGP Te Whanake rectification programme.
+Applicants must be vocationally registered GPs participating in the RNZCGP Te Whanake CPD programme.

 -

-Applicants must be normally residing in Otago or Southland and have worked in a general practice funded by WellSouth, on a regular basis, for at least six months prior to application.
+Applicants must; be normally residing in Otago or Southland, be working in a general practice in the WellSouth network and have worked in on a regular basis for at least six months prior to application in a general practice in the WellSouth network.

 -